selfishprimate/gerillass/README.md

 ## Contribution

-Please read the [user guide]() for contribution and feel free to contribute to the library.
+Please read the [contribution text]() and feel free to contribute to the library.

-## Experimenting
+## Experimenting Gerillass

 Experimenting Gerillass is easy.
 You can either [download the Gerillass library]() and include it into your project or you can use [Gulpazan]().
 Gulpazan is a Gulp based workflow and it comes with Gerillass.
 [Learn how you can install Gulpazan]().